 COVID-19 has reshaped the notion of traditional work ‘in the office.’

 Online Calls/Meetings, flexible hours, and more home-based activities have been taking centre stage over the last few weeks, and will quite possibly even more so in the coming months and years.

 However, far from this being a new thought process, our Millennial Dad at Work study from 2019 showed that this was already a growing area of need for modern-day dads, where we found that:

 - 87 per cent of fathers are now actively involved in daily parenting.

 - 63 per cent requested a change in their work schedules after having become fathers.

-- Fathers are much more likely to change job positions in order to address the needs of their family.
+- Fathers are much more likely to change job positions in order to address the needs of their families.

 - Fathers are also finding it increasingly difficult to encounter a balance between their careers and their families.

 More and more modern-day dads have had the desire for more flexible working hours in order to address the needs of their family and their own day-to-day role in that, long before the recent coronavirus outbreak.